1.

 me he had this 1975 Custom Cloud for sale, I told Joaquin about it.
 He

-checked it out and even though he'll have to pay for it's delivery from the
+checked it out and even though he'd have to pay for it's delivery from the

 East Coast all the way to the West Coast, Joaquin decided to buy and